International Mobility - Australia

-Original or certified/notarized copies of all university transcripts and certificates/diplomas - this must be sent by regular mail either by you or by Engineers Australia with the letter of good standing.
+Original or certified/notarized copies of all university transcripts and certificates/diplomas - this must be sent by regular mail.

 - Proof of identity (ID).
-Complete the Proof of ID Guarantor form and send it, and a copy of your govrnment issued photo ID to APEGS by mail.
-The guarantor may be either a Notary Public, an Candian P.Eng. or P.Geo or an Australian Chartered Engineer.
+Complete the Proof of Identification Form_with example.pdf and send it, and a copy of your government issued photo ID to APEGS by mail.
+The guarantor may be either a Notary Public, an Canadian P.Eng. or P.Geo or an Australian Chartered Engineer.